dumingsen/ST-Tree/README.md

 # ST-Tree with Interpretability for Multivariate Time Series Classification

+Still updating.

-This repository contains the code for the paper "ST-Tree with Interpretability for Multivariate Time Series Classification", which is currently under review.
+This repository contains the code for the paper "ST-Tree with Interpretability for Multivariate Time Series Classification", which is accepted by NN.
+You can find it in arxiv (https://arxiv.org/abs/2411.11620).

 The main components of this project are: